MurderFromMars/Cosmic-Cyberpunk-Kitten-Theme/README.md

-Simply download file and replace the file with the same name under .config/kitty  i also plan on submitting this to the kitty theme repository  so it should be soon available in the built in thmee switcher
+Simply download file and replace the file with the same name under .config/kitty  i also plan on submitting this to the kitty theme repository  so it should be soon available in the built in theme switcher